riikkaemilia/riikkaemilia/README.md

 Hi, my name is Riikka!

-I'm a UX designer who codes.
+I am a UX designer who does a little bit of coding and I'm currently working at Reaktor.
-I'm currently learning WordPress development, SCSS and BEM selectors.

 Check out my design portfolio: https://riikkasutinen.com/